The Twelfth Card: Receptions

 The book overall got a good review.
 The book sold 300,000 books in the first printing and was ranked 24,467 in sales ranking.
-On the New York Times' best seller list it made it to number 6 on June 26, 2005.
+On the New York Times's best seller list it made it to number 6 on June 26, 2005.

 From the website curledup.com, Wayne Adam says the novel is one of the best Lincoln Rhyme novels yet, describing it as a thriller with a rapid-pace, because of the characters Rhyme and Boyd being distinctive and the novel having a lot of plot twists and the ending has several shocking endings.

 Gilbert Cruz, from Entertainment Weekly, related the CBS hit, CSI, to the novel in his review by saying that the procedures used to dissect a crime scene are the same, even though it is denied in the book.
 The use of out-of-date black slang was the only major flaw that Cruz found.
 Overall The Twelfth Card received a 'B' grade.